Country visited: South Africa

 Tugela Falls - Included

 Hike to ‘The Cascades and Tiger Falls’

 Cultural village tour

 On the way to St Lucia, we stop and do the shark dissection tour.
 They show a shark dissection where you can see the internal anatomy of one of the ocean’s most feared predators.
 Once we reach St Lucia, there is an afternoon Hippo and Croc boat cruise.

 This town originated as a result of the good fishing in the area.
 The estaury is a combination of fresh and sea water and has its own unique ecosystem.
-Today we do the Full day Combo tour.
-This tour includes: a two hour bicycle tour, game drive in Isimangaliso park toward Cape Vidal and also spend time at Vidal beach, we also include the whale watching tour.
+Today we take you to Cape Vidal as we game drive through the iSimangaliso Wetlands Park.

 Today we do the full day game drive in Hluhluwe-Umfolozi National Park.
 Hluluwe/Imfolozi National Park are actually two parks that have been joined together.
 These National Parks are one of South Africa’s ‘Big five’ parks.
 Rhino breeding projects have been taking place here for years, and has resulted in the White rhino being reintroduced into many parks as far north as Kenya.

-Today is a free day to relax or do other optional activities. (see activity page for optional activities and rates)
+Take a day to relax, chill by the pool, explore the markets or do other optional activities. (see activity page for optional activities and rates)

 A free day at the beach or the option to dive or snorkel weather permitting.
 If available, a talk about turltes will be given.
 If there are whales around, you can hire a boat to get up closer.
 Sodwana Bay is situated along side a World Heritage Site called Isamango Wetland.
 Snorkeling and diving takes place inside the Park along the east coast.
 A popular spot for divers and anglers because of the warmer Indian Ocean and abundance of fish and reefs. (see activity page for optional activities and rates)